Francine (wrestling): Extreme Championship Wrestling (1994–2001)

-On July 13, 1996, at ECW Heat Wave, Francine turned on The Pitbulls and became the manager of Shane Douglas.
+On July 13, 1996, at Heat Wave, Francine turned on The Pitbulls and became the manager of Shane Douglas.
 The Pitbulls gained their revenge by superbombing her through a table.
+At Holiday Hell '96 in December 1996, Francine and Douglas defeated Tommy Dreamer and Beulah McGillicutty in a mixed tag team match; the two teams faced one another repeatedly until mid-1997.
 Francine managed Douglas from 1996 until his departure from the promotion in 1999.
 Referred to as his "Head" Cheerleader, she twice helped him become ECW World Heavyweight Champion.
 During this time, she could also occasionally be found at ringside in support of Douglas' Triple Threat teammates Chris Candido and Bam Bam Bigelow.
 Bigelow, however, legitimately broke her pelvic bone while performing a press slam on her.
 In November 1997, she was by Douglas' side when he defeated Bigelow for the World Championship.
 She remained Douglas's manager until he left ECW in 1999.

 In 1999, Francine began managing Tommy Dreamer.
 In mid-1999, Francine feuded with Steve Corino, whom she defeated in multiple singles matches.
 Her partnership with Dreamer lasted until March 2000, when she left Dreamer after he accidentally DDT'd her while temporarily blinded, aligning herself with Raven.

 On April 22, 2000, at CyberSlam, Dreamer defeated Taz to win the ECW World Heavyweight Championship.
 Following the match, Francine and Raven came to ringside to congratulate him.
 As Dreamer celebrated with Raven, Justin Credible and Jason attacked them, resulting in an impromptu championship bout between Dreamer and Credible.
 The match ended when Francine aligned herself with Credible by low blowing Dreamer, enabling Credible to pin him for the ECW World Heavyweight Championship.
 Francine went on to manage Credible until ECW closed in April 2001.